Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### Home Page

-- The Home Page serves as an inviting introduction to the BKK Coffee Corner with a captivating image and a clear call-to-action button "Join us" leading to the sign-up page.
-The Cafes reviews section displays in cards that preview a picture of a cafe, Cafes name,an excerpt and read reviews link keeping content fresh and engaging for all visitors.
+- The Home Page serves as an inviting introduction to the BKK Coffee Corner with a captivating image and a clear call-to-action button "JOIN US!" leading to the sign-up page (This button will be hidden when user is logge in.)
+The Cafes reviews section displays in cards that preview a picture of a cafe, Cafes name, an excerpt and a read reviews link keeping content fresh and engaging for all visitors.
 The sticky navigation bar follows along when the user scrolls down offering easy navigation across the site at all times.

 ![Home Page](documentation/readme/home-page.png)

-- This Cafe reviews section is a part of the home page that shows all the cafes the site has updated.
-Every card included an image, cafe's name,an excerpt and a Read reviews button to navigate to the Cafe details and reviews page if the users want to read or write reviews immediately.
+- This Cafe reviews section is a part of the home page that shows all the cafes the site has updated and sorted of by latest date.
+Every card included an image, cafe's name,an excerpt and a Read reviews button to navigate to the Cafe details and reviews page if the users want to read or write reviews.

 ![Cafe reviews section](documentation/readme/cafe-reviews-section.png)